WillPy45/WillPy45/README.md

 - 👀 I’m interested in programming topic, aplication development, and computer science
 - 🌱 I’m currently learning the second year of Computer Engineering
 - 💞️ I’m looking to collaborate/work on software topics
-- ⚡ I like programming languages like C
+- ⚡ I like programming languages similar to C

 <!---
 WillPy45/WillPy45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.